StarleyDev/password-validator-br/README.md

 ## Options
 The following options can be passed to `validate` method:
 * `list` - If set, validate method returns a list of rules which failed instead of true/false.
+* `language` - If set, returns message by language.

 ## Resources
 * API Reference